“I wanted to write the message I needed when I was a teen —

 engineering, veterinary medicine and aviation in-depth.

-With my first young-adult hopepunk novel, Under a Starless Sky, I want to use that science-writing expertise and merge it with my dream of writing fiction.
+With my first young-adult, sci-fi thriller novel, Starlight Everlasting, I want to use that science-writing expertise and merge it with my dream of writing fiction.